Skip to content

 People | The Originate Initiative

-Fostering a culture of open Innovation at Hormel Foods: encouraging every voice, from the production floor to the c-suite.
+Fostering a culture of open innovation at Hormel Foods: encouraging every voice, from the production floor to the c-suite.

 Joel Demro knew it as soon as he tasted it: “We might have something here.”
 This was late 2022, and Demro, a retail sales director at Hormel Foods, was at a team-member potluck.
 The dish he tasted was brought to the gathering by Feng Walkup, an international accounts sales manager on Demro’s team.
 It was a pork dish, inspired by a long-cherished family recipe.
 “Feng put that out on the table, and it was the first thing gone,” Demro remembers.
 “It was absolutely delicious.”